Professional Guide

 Becoming a Consultant

-This guide serves as your roadmap to a successful career, providing the resources and knowledge needed to take proactive steps toward your future.
+This guide serves as your introduction to entering this professional field, providing you with the resources and knowledge needed to take proactive steps toward your future.

 What is Consulting?